Revenue Retrievin': Night Shift

 Revenue Retrievin': Night Shift is the twelfth studio album by American rapper E-40.
-It was released on March 30, 2010, which was the same day that E-40's Revenue Retrievin': Day Shift was released.
+It was released on March 30, 2010, by Heavy on the Grind Entertainment and EMI.
+His eleventh album, Revenue Retrievin': Day Shift, was released on the same day.

 Night Shift features 19 tracks including guest appearances from Snoop Dogg, Too Short, Ya Boy, Bobby V, Keak da Sneak, San Quinn and many others.
 With this album, E-40 was the first hip hop artist to release two major studio albums on the same day since Nelly released Sweat and Suit in 2004.

 Music videos have been filmed for the songs "Over the Stove", "Nice Guys", "Can't Stop the Boss" featuring Snoop Dogg, Too Short, and Jazze Pha, "Show Me What You Workin' Wit'" featuring Too Short, "He's a Gangsta" featuring Messy Marv, The Jacka of Mob Figaz, and Kaveo, "Spend the Night" featuring Laroo, the DB'z, Droop-E, and B-Slimm, and "The Server".
 The latter would be released as a promo single on February 23, 2010, to iTunes.